arialdomartini/ace-jump-mode-wiki/Home.md

 Add the following code to your init file, of course you can bind ace-jump-mode to a key of your choice.

+    ;;
+    ;; ace jump mode major function
+    ;;
-    (add-to-list 'load-path "which-folder-ace-jump-mode-file-in/")
+    (add-to-list 'load-path "/full/path/where/ace-jump-mode.el/in/")
-    (require 'ace-jump-mode)
+    (autoload
+      'ace-jump-mode
+      "ace-jump-mode"
+      "Emacs quick move minor mode"
+      t)
-    (define-key global-map (kbd "C-c SPC") 'ace-jump-mode)
+    ;; you can select the key you prefer to (define-key global-map (kbd "C-c SPC") 'ace-jump-mode)

+    ;;
+    ;; enable a more powerful jump back function from ace jump mode ;;
+    (autoload
+      'ace-jump-mode-pop-mark
+      "ace-jump-mode"
+      "Ace jump back:-)"
+      t)
+    (eval-after-load "ace-jump-mode"
+      '(ace-jump-mode-enable-mark-sync))
     (define-key global-map (kbd "C-x SPC") 'ace-jump-mode-pop-mark)

-    ;;If you also use viper mode :
+    ;;If you use viper mode :
     (define-key viper-vi-global-user-map (kbd "SPC") 'ace-jump-mode)
     ;;If you use evil
     (define-key evil-normal-state-map (kbd "SPC") 'ace-jump-mode)

 For more detail, see the help of ace-jump-mode ( c-h f ace-jump-mode )